-Legacy Hg outfalls are investigated as part of the WQPP to better delineate Hg sources and to prioritize future abatement actions.
+Legacy Hg outfalls are investigated as part of the WQPP to better delineate Hg sources and to help prioritize future abatement actions.
 WQPP Hg monitoring includes both point source outfalls and non-point source storm water runoff but focuses mainly on several outfalls in the central part of the main ORNL campus known to be contaminated with legacy Hg.

-In 2023 most of the WQPP dry-weather Hg monitoring was conducted along WOC and portions of Fifth Creek at Outfalls 207, 211, 265, 304, and 363 (Figure 5.19).
-As in past years, 2023
+In 2024, most of the WQPP dry-weather Hg monitoring was conducted along WOC and portions of Fifth Creek at Outfalls 207, 211, 265, 304, and 363 (Figure 5.15).
+As in past years, 2024

-WQPP legacy Hg monitoring focused on Outfalls 207 and 211, which generally show the highest Hg concentrations.
-In 2023, discharged water volumes, and therefore Hg fluxes, from Outfall 211 were higher than those from Outfall 207.
+WQPP legacy Hg point source monitoring focused on Outfalls 207 and 211, which historically have had the highest Hg concentrations.
+In 2024, discharged water volumes, and therefore Hg fluxes, from Outfall 211 were higher than those from Outfall 207.
 This is consistent with previous volume and flux measurements from these locations.
-Figures 5.25 and 5.26 show trends in dry-weather Hg sampling from Outfalls 207 and 211, respectively.
-In 2023, point source Hg investigations and monitoring (if flow was present) were also performed at Outfalls 265, 304, and 363, where Hg has been detected at levels of interest in the past likely due to the prevalence of Hg used historically in nearby buildings and from other legacy sources in these areas.
-In 2023, no dry-weather flow was recorded at Outfall 265, and the average dry-weather Hg concentrations at Outfalls 304 and 363 were low (4.94 and 45.3 ng/L, respectively).
+Figures 5.21 and 5.22 show trends in dry-weather Hg sampling from Outfalls 207 and 211, respectively.
+In 2024, point source Hg investigations and monitoring (if flow was present) were also performed at Outfalls 265, 304, and 363, where Hg has been detected at levels of interest in the past, likely due to the prevalence of Hg used historically in nearby buildings and from other legacy sources in these areas.
+In 2024, no dry-weather flow was recorded at Outfall 265, and the average dry-weather Hg concentrations at Outfalls 304 and 363 were low (15.5 and 31.0 ng/L, respectively).

-WQPP non-point source Hg monitoring was also undertaken in 2023.
+WQPP non-point source Hg monitoring was also undertaken in 2024.
 Semiannual wet-weather sampling at Outfalls 207, 211, 265, 304, and 363 was completed.
 Trends in wet-weather unfiltered

-Hg sampling results at Outfalls 207 and 211 are presented in Figures 5.27 and 5.28, respectively.
-In 2023, the average wet-weather sampling results were approximately 8.25 ng/L at Outfall 265, 8.65 ng/L at Outfall 304, and 21.85 ng/L at Outfall 363.
-Dry- and wet-weather Hg fluxes at Outfalls 207 and 211 either declined in 2023 or were comparable to fluxes in previous years (Figures 5.25-5.28).
+Hg sampling results at Outfalls 207 and 211 are presented in Figures 5.23 and 5.24, respectively.
+In 2024, the average wet-weather sampling results were approximately 7.65 ng/L at Outfall 265, 14.0 ng/L at Outfall 304, and 12.0 ng/L at Outfall 363.
+Dry- and wet-weather Hg fluxes at Outfalls 207 and 211 either declined in 2024 or were comparable to fluxes in previous years (Figures 5.21-5.24).

-Figure 5.25.
-Outfall 207 dry-weather flow rate, total mercury concentration (unfiltered), and flux, 2016-2023
+Figure 5.21.
+Outfall 207 dry-weather flow rate, total mercury concentration (unfiltered), and flux, 2016-2024

-Figure 5.26.
-Outfall 211 dry-weather flow rate, total mercury concentration (unfiltered), and flux, 2017-2023
+Figure 5.22.
+Outfall 211 dry-weather flow rate, total mercury concentration (unfiltered), and flux, 2017-2024

-Figure 5.27.
-Outfall 207 wet-weather flow rate, total mercury concentration (unfiltered), and flux, 2015-2023
+Figure 5.23.
+Outfall 207 wet-weather flow rate, total mercury concentration (unfiltered), and flux, 2015-2024

-Figure 5.28.
-Outfall 211 wet-weather flow rate, total mercury concentration (unfiltered), and flux, 2017-2023 system, ensuring proper tracking, handling, and storage of materials to mitigate potential impacts to storm water.
+Figure 5.24.
+Outfall 211 wet-weather flow rate, total mercury concentration (unfiltered), and flux, 2017-2024 facilities, paved areas, and grassy lawns.
+ORNL maintains a robust safety materials management system, ensuring proper tracking, handling, and storage of materials to mitigate potential impacts to storm water.
 Additionally, ORNL adheres to various regulations governing materials handling, storage, and disposal and waste management, minimizing the risk of environmental release.
-ORNL also has a storm water best management practice plan that outlines approved actions and guidance to minimize storm water runoff impacts.